This is a gravity coin well.

 Isn't that a sweet notion?
 Satellites are always falling towards Earth but because of them moving so fast horizontally, they always stay at the same altitude.

-Now, why is so hard to go "into space" or to orbit around our planet?
 Earth is really heavy, actually it is so heavy that it curves spacetime so much that we only have very few options of actually achieving orbit.

 When we want to achieve orbit, the amount of horizontal speed we need is almost always equal.
 The decrease of gravitional pull at an altitude of 300 km is really tiny compared to you standing on the Earth's surface.